Car Insurance in Georgia

 - Overcharging for treatment, if you're a medical professional.

-If you know of or suspect insurance fraud, you can report it by calling the Consumer Services Division of Georgia’s Office of Commissioner of Insurance at:
+If you know of or suspect insurance fraud, you can report it by calling the Department of Consumer Protection of Georgia's Office of Commissioner of Insurance at:

 - (800) 656-2298 (toll-free).